Three of the deadliest mass shootings in US modern history have occurred in the last five months.

 In early November 2017, at least 26 people were killed in a mass shooting during a church service in Sutherland Springs, Texas, making it the "largest mass shooting in state history", Governor Greg Abbott said.

 The shooting came about a month after Stephen Paddock opened fire on concert-goers at the Mandalay Bay Resort and Casino on the Las Vegas Strip, killing 58 people and injuring more than 500 others.

-The two shootings are among the deadliest in the US since 1949.
+The three shootings are among the deadliest in the US since 1949.

 Here's a look at the deadliest mass shootings in the US over the last two decades: